Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: The relative Fukaya category

 \section{The relative Fukaya category}

 In this section, we give our definition of the {\bf relative Fukaya category} of a K\"{a}hler pair $(M,D)$, which we denote $\mathcal{F}(M,D)$.
-It is a (possibly curved) $\bm{G}(M, D)$-graded deformation of the affine Fukaya category, in the sense of Definition \ref{definition:2graddef}.
-We also define an orbifold version of the relative Fukaya category.
+It is a (possibly curved) $\bm{G}(M, D)$-graded deformation of the affine Fukaya category, in the sense of Definition \ref{definition2:2graddef}.
 In Section \ref{subsec:2ramcov}, we describe the behaviour of the relative Fukaya category with respect to branched covers.